 Venezuela /

-The Yanomami make up the largest relatively isolated indigenous people in South America, numbering 38,000.
+The Yanomami tribe make up the largest relatively isolated indigenous people of the Amazonia (Venezuela) in South America, numbering 38,000.
 They live in the jungles and mountains of northern Brazil and southern Venezuela.
 These two areas together form the largest jungle indigenous territory in the world.
 In Venezuela, the Yanomami live in the Alto Orinoco-Casiquiare Biosphere Reserve.

 The Yanomami live in large circular communal houses called 'yano' or 'shabono', which can accommodate up to 400 people.